GregePorter/RIS-quickstart/README.md

 where 'artsci' is replaced by the wustl username of your faculty advisor (or your name if you are faculty)

+3. If you don't want to use Globus, you could look into [some other options vetted by the RIS team](https://docs.ris.wustl.edu/doc/storage/03_storage.html#moving-data-into-the-storage-service)

 ## Exercise 1.1: Make a directory in the workshop's storage1 location
    When you've navigated to your destination in Globus, control + click (or right-click) some whitespace.
 You'll see a window popup.
 Select New Folder.
 Name it your name.
 This will be your directory for the rest of the workshot.